day8/re-frame/docs/FAQs/DoINeedReFrame.md

 ### Some Choices Made By re-frame

 1. Events are cardinal.
 Nothing happens without an event.
-2. Events as data  (which means they are loggable, and can be queued, etc)
+2. Events are data  (which means they are loggable, and can be queued, etc)
 3. Events are handled async  (A critical decision.
 Engineered to avoid core.async problems!)
 4. For efficiency, subscriptions (reactions) should be layered and de-duplicated
-5. Views are never imperative or side effecting
+5. Views are never imperative or side effecting (best effort)
 6. Unidirectional data flow only, ever
 7. Interceptors over middleware.
 Provide cross cutting concerns like logging and debugging.
 8. Event handlers capture control and contain key code.
 Ensure purity via coeffects and effects.